rust-lang/rust/text/0517-io-os-reform.md

 pub struct IterReader<T> { ... }
 ```

-As with `std::iter`, these adapters are object unsafe an hence placed
+As with `std::iter`, these adapters are object unsafe and hence placed
 in an extension trait with a blanket `impl`.

 Note that the same `ByRef` type is used for both `Reader` and `Writer`